-Arlington, VA – The National Waste & Recycling Association (NWRA) announced its Hall of Fame inductees for the Class of 2022.
-This year, three more will join the 205 men and women who have been admitted since 1986.
-They are Willie K. Goode, Founder/CEO of Goode Companies & WB Waste Systems; Don Slager, former CEO of Republic Services; and the late Joe Winters, former Chairman and CEO of Winters Bros.
-Waste Systems of Long Island.
+Arlington, VA – The National Waste & Recycling Association (NWRA) announced its Hall of Fame inductees for the Class of 2023.
+This year, four more will join the 208 men and women who have been admitted since 1986.
+They are the late Nicolas Belanger; Bob Lee, Chief Executive Officer of ECOTECH Waste Logistics & Clark-Floyd Landfill, LLC; the late Tommy Stump of First Piedmont Corporation; and Richard Wojahn, Vice President of Business Development for Waste Connections, Inc.

 The Hall of Fame inductees were chosen by NWRA’s Board of Trustees from a list of distinguished finalists compiled by the association’s Awards Committee.

-“This year was especially difficult for the Board of Trustees and the Awards Committee with so many distinguished nominations submitted to them,” said NWRA President and CEO Darrell Smith.
-“Ultimately, the leadership and contributions exhibited by Willie, Don and Joe were deemed to have reached the iconic status required to be a member of the Hall of Fame.
-I congratulate the Class of 2022 inductees on this prestigious recognition of their lifetime works.”
+“The Board of Trustees and the Awards Committee always have a difficult task with so many distinguished nominations submitted to them, and this year was no different,” said NWRA President and CEO Darrell Smith.
+“Ultimately, the leadership and contributions exhibited by Nicolas, Bob, Tommy, and Richard were deemed to have reached the iconic status required to be a member of the Hall of Fame.
+I congratulate the Class of 2023 inductees on this prestigious honor.”

 Hall of Fame inductees are selected based on scores in five categories, including recognition in the industry as a founder, pioneer, visionary or icon; enduring legacy and impact of contributions to the industry for a minimum of 25 years; steadfast values such as integrity, respect, courage, mentorship, volunteerism and inclusiveness; inspirational leadership at an NWRA service provider or supplier and on issues important to NWRA at the national, state and/or local level; and active association engagement and service as an ambassador of the industry.

-The 2022 Hall of Fame inductees will be officially recognized at WasteExpo 2022 during the Awards Breakfast alongside the inductees from the Classes of 2020 and 2021.
+The 2023 Hall of Fame inductees will be officially recognized at WasteExpo 2023 during the NWRA Awards Breakfast.

 About the Inductees